21 Indian Ocean Facts : You Might Not Know

 Formation Of The Indian Ocean

-The Indian Ocean is believed to have formed about 50 million years ago due to the breaking apart of the supercontinent Gondwana.
+The Indian Ocean is believed to have formed about 50 million years ago when the supercontinent Gondwana broke apart.

 The Indian Ocean Has Unique Physical And Chemical Properties